.38 Super

-The .38 Super, also known as .38 Super +P, .38 Super Auto, .38 Super Automatic, .38 Super Automatic +P, or 9×23mmSR, is a pistol cartridge that fires a 0.356 in bullet.
+The .38 Super, also known as .38 Super Auto, .38 Super Automatic, .38 Super Automatic +P (High Pressure Variant), .38 Super +P (High Pressure Variant), or 9×23mmSR, is a pistol cartridge that fires a 0.356 in bullet.
 It was introduced in the late 1920s as a higher pressure loading of the .38 ACP, also known as .38 Auto.
 The older .38 ACP cartridge propels a 130 gr bullet at 1050 ft/s, whereas the .38 Super pushes the same bullet at 1280 ft/s.
 The .38 Super has gained distinction as the caliber of choice for many top practical shooting competitors; it remains one of the dominant calibers in IPSC competition.

 Design

-The cartridge was designed for use in the M1911 pistol and was capable of penetrating automobile bodies of the late 1920s.
-When the .357 Magnum was introduced in 1935, this advantage of the .38 Super was no longer enough to lure police departments and officers from the traditional double-action revolver.
+The .38 Super originated with the Colt M1900 pistol chambered for the .38 ACP cartridge.
+In the late 1920s, Colt improved both the gun and the cartridge to go with it.
+The .38 Super was capable of penetrating automobile bodies of the late 1920s, but it was deemed as lacking stopping power due the initial lack of hollow point factory loads.
+When jacketed hollow point (JHP) rounds were introduced nearly 40 years after the .38 Super introduction, +P+ 9mm ammo that equaled or surpassed the Super ballistics were already available in the market.

 The .38 Super retains the original dimensions of the .38 ACP case.
 The cartridge was originally designed to headspace on the semi-rimmed case, which worked in the Colt M1900 due to the design of the feed ramp.
-When the .38 Auto became the .38 Super, in the 1911A1, the feed ramp could no longer be used as rim support.
-As a result of this, observed accuracy of the .38 Super suffered until Irv Stone of Bar-Sto barrels re-designed the chamber to allow headspacing on the case mouth.
+When the .38 Auto became the .38 Super in the 1911A1, the feed ramp could no longer be used as rim support.
+As a result, the observed accuracy of the .38 Super suffered until Irv Stone of Bar-Sto barrels re-designed the chamber to allow headspacing on the case mouth.
 Since then, all new production .38 Super pistols headspace on the case mouth, as with other cartridges in this class.
 The semi-rimmed case is known to cause feeding problems in some magazines, especially double stack magazines, and led to the development of new variants with reduced rims (typically only .003 inch per side).

 In 1974, the industry added the +P headstamp to the .38 Super to further distinguish it from the lower-pressure .38 ACP.
-Most current ammunition manufacturers label ammunition for the Super as .38 Super +P.
+Most current ammunition manufacturers label ammunition for the Super as .38 Super Automatic +P.

-Since the .38 Super is dimensionally the same as the .38 ACP, an unsafe condition can be caused by firing .38 Super cartridges in a firearm designed for the much lower pressure .38 ACP.
-The weakness, in the Colt M1900, Colt M1902, and others derived from that design, comes from the assembly wedge at the front of the slide.
-If the wedge comes out, or the slide cracks at the wedge, the slide can come off the rear of the frame when fired.
-The 1911 and 1911A1, having a slide that is solid on front, cannot come off the frame that way.
+Because the .38 Super is dimensionally the same as the .38 ACP, it will chamber in pistols chambered for the .38 Automatic, but it should not be used in them, since they were not designed to handle higher pressures.